chaps-io/gush/README.md

 bundle exec sidekiq -q gush
 ```

 **Hint**: gush uses `gush` queue name by default.
-Keep that in mind, because some backends will only run jobs from explicitly configured queue names.
+Keep that in mind, because some backends (like Sidekiq) will only run jobs from explicitly given queues.

 #### 3. Start the workflow